 I am an Assistant Professor in the Computing and Software Systems Division of the STEM School at the University of Washington, Bothell.
 I teach and do research on software engineering, software design, and designing in general.
 My teaching and research is informed by my 19 years as a practicing software developer, manager, and agile coach.

-My primary research is about better understanding how software developers collaborate in the wild on their actual work in their actual place of work.
-For this research, we gathered a large, multi-modal, multi-stream dataset of videos, photos, etc. from a software development organization in the Seattle, WA area.
-Working with this dataset and conversing with colleagues has led us to realize that working with these datasets is enabling new types of research; we call this approach wide-field ethnography.
+My research is about how people collaborate in naturalistic contexts to design and evolve highly complex systems.
+My collaborate in the wild studies software developers collaborating on their actual work in their actual place of work; in February 2014 this research led to me gather the BeamCoffer dataset, a large, multi-modal, multi-stream dataset of videos, photos, etc. from BeamCoffer, a pseudonym for a software development organization in the Seattle, WA area.
+Working with the BeamCoffer dataset led my research group and colleagues to realize that such datasets enable new types of research, which we are exploring under the term of wide-field ethnography.

 My second area of research is on designing, which is another aspect of collaboration.